pleaseosaur/CSCI_345_cox_hafner/README.md

 When ```1. end turn``` is the only available action remaining, select it to end the current player's turn.
 The next player will then be prompted to begin their turn.

-_**Note:**_ Functionality to automatically end a player's turn when no further actions remain may be implemented in the future.
-At such a time, the instructions will be updated and this note will be removed.

 The game will continue until all rounds (days) have been completed.
 At the end of the game, the scores will be calculated and the winner(s) displayed.